-[12] The Australian Nursing and Midwifery Federation and Health Services Union, being bargaining representatives for the Agreement, have given notice under s.183 of the Act that they want the Agreement to cover them.
-In accordance with s.201(2) of the Act, I note that the Agreement covers the organisations.
+[5] The Australian Nursing and Midwifery Federation (ANMF) and the Health Services Union (HSU) each being a bargaining representative for the Agreement, have given notice under s.183 of the FW Act that they want the Agreement to cover them.

+[6] In accordance with s.201(2), I note that the Agreement covers the ANMF and the HSU.